 |BH van Aswegen||2||2|

-The Social and Ethics Committee (SEC) reports to the board and provides feedback on issues raised at its meetings to the board and to the Audit and Risk Committee for consideration where relevant.
+The Social and Ethics committee reports to the board and provides feedback on issues raised at its meetings to the board and to the Audit and Risk committee for consideration where relevant.
 The key aspects of its terms of reference include the monitoring of the group's activities relating to any relevant legislation affecting the group's activities, or prevailing codes of best practice with regard to matters relevant to:

-The Remuneration Committee is chaired by the lead independent director and consists of a majority of independent non-executive directors.
-Group chairman Desmond Sacco is appointed as a member of this committee, based on his interest as controlling shareholder of the company, which the board believes adds to the overall appropriateness of the decisions and policies of the committee.
-Its terms of reference have been approved by the board and are reviewed annually by the board.
+The Remuneration committee is chaired by the lead independent director and consists of a majority of independent non-executive directors.
+Group chairman Desmond Sacco is appointed as a member of this committee, based on his interest as controlling shareholder of the company, which the board believes adds to the overall representation of the decisions and policies of the committee.

 Recommendations on the broad framework and cost of executive remuneration are made annually to the committee for approval.
 To do so, the committee is required to determine: